Radio clock

 A radio clock or radio-controlled clock (RCC), and often colloquially (and incorrectly) referred to as an "atomic clock", is a type of quartz clock or watch that is automatically synchronized to a time code transmitted by a radio transmitter connected to a time standard such as an atomic clock.
 Such a clock may be synchronized to the time sent by a single transmitter, such as many national or regional time transmitters, or may use the multiple transmitters used by satellite navigation systems such as Global Positioning System.
 Such systems may be used to automatically set clocks or for any purpose where accurate time is needed.
 Radio clocks may include any feature available for a clock, such as alarm function, display of ambient temperature and humidity, broadcast radio reception, etc.

 One common style of radio-controlled clock uses time signals transmitted by dedicated terrestrial longwave radio transmitters, which emit a time code that can be demodulated and displayed by the radio controlled clock.
 The radio controlled clock will contain an accurate time base oscillator to maintain timekeeping if the radio signal is momentarily unavailable.
 Other radio controlled clocks use the time signals transmitted by dedicated transmitters in the shortwave bands.
 Systems using dedicated time signal stations can achieve accuracy of a few tens of milliseconds.

-GPS satellite receivers also internally generate accurate time information from the satellite signals.
+Satellite navigation receivers also internally generate accurate time information from the satellite signals.
 Dedicated GPS timing receivers are accurate to better than 1 microsecond; however, general-purpose or consumer grade GPS may have an offset of up to one second between the internally calculated time, which is much more accurate than 1 second, and the time displayed on the screen.

 Other broadcast services may include timekeeping information of varying accuracy within their signals.
 Timepieces with Bluetooth radio support, ranging from watches with basic control of functionality via a mobile app to full smartwatches obtain time information from a connected phone, with no need to receive time signal broadcasts.